Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Elizabeth Bishop And A Summary Analysis of Poem Sestina
+Elizabeth Bishop and a Summary of Poem 'Sestina'

 It's September, it's raining.
 A grandmother and a child sit in the kitchen of their house as the light fades.
-A simple enough start to this poem but as we progress, this cosy domestic scene begins to alter in shape and tone.
+This poem is a simple enough start, but as we progress, this cosy domestic scene begins to alter in shape and tone.
 All is not what it seems.

 There are various themes to be explored through this poem, including: